Price

 You will also witness one of Ladakh’s most iconic sights: the confluence of the Indus and Zanskar Rivers, a stunning natural phenomenon where two mighty rivers meet in vibrant shades of turquoise and green.
 Experience the traditional copper art if you are inclined towards artisanal experiences.

 Prefer to walk instead?
-We can organise this stretch as a walking tour through Ladakhi villages, perfect for those who love immersive, slow travel.
+We can organise this stretch as a hiking tour through Ladakhi villages, perfect for those who love immersive, slow travel.
 Trip length may vary based on your pace and interest.

 Day 6 - 8Mountain Passes & Balti Traditions

 We travel through Khardung and Khalsar villages, eventually reaching Disket, located at the scenic confluence of the Nubra and Shyok rivers.
 The serenity of these riverside settlements and the kindness of the locals make this part of Ladakh unforgettable.
+Visit the Disket monastery and Hunder dunes.

-Day 13Back to Leh
+Day 12Back to Leh

-Day 14Departure
+Day 13Departure

 Sustainable Travel